astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

                                     3. level, Third-Level-Domains
 ```

 If you have changed anything in the configuration, delete the folder `APP_BASEDIR/ca/localdomains`.
-To continue working on `docker-lampp` we start the server again with `make server-up`.
+To continue working on `docker-lampp` we start the server again with `./docker-lamp start`.

 ```
-make server-up
+./docker-lamp start
 ```

 #### Before importing the certificate